albertus82/vbesvga-oemsetup/README.md

 * Setup Windows 3.1x with the default VGA driver (640x480x16)
 * Make sure you have a BASIC interpreter like **GW-BASIC** or **QBasic**
-* Have your Windows Installation Disk 2 handy.
+* Have your Windows installation disks handy.

 ### Usage